Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Model-free deep RL algorithms have been employed in solving a variety of complex tasks \citep{Sutton2005Reinforcement,Silver2016MasteringTG,Silver2017MasteringTG,Mnih2013PlayingAW,Mnih2016Asynchronous,Schulman2015TrustRP,Lillicrap2015Continuous, Gu2016QPropSP}.
-Model-free RL consists of on- and off-policy methods.
-Off-policy methods allow a target policy to be learned at the same time following and acquiring data from another policy (i.e., behavior policy).
-It means that the agent learns about a policy distinct from the one it is carrying out while there is a single policy (i.e., target policy) in on-policy methods.
+Various intricate challenges have been tackled using model-free deep RL methods \cite{Sutton2018Reinforcement,Silver2016MasteringTG,Silver2017MasteringTG,Mnih2013PlayingAW,Mnih2016Asynchronous,Schulman2015TrustRP,Lillicrap2015Continuous,Gu2016QPropSP}.
+Model-free RL learning encompasses both on-policy and off-policy approaches.
+Off-policy approaches enable the simultaneous learning of a target policy while observing and gathering data from another policy, known as the behavior policy.
+It means that an agent learns about a policy distinct from the one it is carrying out while there is a single policy (i.e., target policy) in on-policy methods.
 It means that the agent learns only about the policy it is carrying out.
-In short, if the two policies are the same i.e., $\pi=b$, then the setting is called on-policy.
-Otherwise, the setting is called the off-policy ($\pi \neq b$) \citep{Harutyunyan2016QlambdaWO,Degris2012Off,Precup2001OffPolicyTD,Gu2016QPropSP,Hanna2018ImportanceSP,Gruslys2017The}.
-From the Figure \ref{fig:offpolicy_dist} we can see that off-policy learning contains mainly two policies: behavioral policy (b) (also referred to as the sampling distribution) and target policy ($\pi$) (also referred to as the target distribution).
-The Figure \ref{fig:offpolicy_dist} also shows that there are often a discrepancy between these two policies ($\pi$ and b).
-This discrepancy makes the off-policy unstable; the bigger difference between these policies, the instability is also high and the lesser the difference, the instability is also lower in the off-policy learning whereas on-policy has a single policy (i.e., target policy) as shown in Figure \ref{fig:onpolicy_dist}.
+Simply put, if two policies are identical (i.e., $\pi=b$), then the arrangement is referred to as on-policy.
+Alternatively, the scenario is referred to as off-policy, if $\pi$ is not equal to $b$ \cite{harutyunyan2016q,Degris2012Off,precup2001off,Gu2016QPropSP,Hanna2018ImportanceSP,gruslys2017reactor}.

+Fig.\ref{fig:offpolicy_dist} illustrates that off-policy learning primarily involves two policies: the behavioral policy (b), also known as the sampling distribution, and the target policy ($\pi$), also known as the target distribution.
+The Fig.\ref{fig:offpolicy_dist} also shows that there is often a discrepancy between these two policies ($\pi$ and b).
+This discrepancy makes off-policy unstable and introduces significant variance \cite{precup2000eligibility,levine2020offline, Munos2016SafeAE,thomas2015high,fujimoto2019off,nachum2019algaedice, jiang2016doubly}; a bigger difference between these policies, instability is also high, and a smaller difference between these policies, instability is also low in off-policy learning, whereas on-policy has a single policy (i.e., target policy), as shown in Fig.\ref{fig:onpolicy_dist}.
 The instability is not an issue for on-policy learning due to the sole policy.
 Therefore, compared to off-policy, on-policy is more stable.